yeyanwang/nyc-collision-analysis/README.md

 - Your favoriate code editor (e.g. VScode, etc.)
 - Your favoriate browser (e.g. Google Chrome, Firefox, etc.)
+- Get a mapbox API key

 **Installation**
 - Clone this repo and save it in your local directory

     `git clone https://github.com/yeyanwang/nyc-traffic-collisions-analysis.git`

-- Open the repo in a code editor
+- Open the repo in a code editor, add a `config.js` file inside of `static/js/` folder
 - Start Flask app by running the following code in command prompt

     `python app.py`

 - Visit [localhost: 5000](http://localhost:5000/) in your browser